chellej80/Embarr-Equestrian-Donations/README.md

 __Checkout__

 After adding donations to the cart, the user can select 'secure checkout' and they are brought to the checkout page.
 Here they fill in all their billing details before adding their card details and clicking on complete payment.
 Payments are handled by 'Stripe'.
-Users can checkout annonymously and/ or if registered, their orders will be recorded and available as a list under their profile.
+Users can checkout annonymously and/ or if registered, their orders will be recorded and available as an Order list under their profile.

 <img src=media/Readme/checkout.jpg>